Aberdeen Angus: United States

 On 17 May 1873, George Grant brought four Angus bulls, without any cows, to Victoria, Kansas.
 These were seen as unusual as the normal American cattle consisted of Shorthorns and Longhorns, and the bulls were used only in crossbreeding.
-However, the farmers noticed the good qualities of these bulls and afterwards, many more cattle of both sexes were imported.
+However, the farmers noticed the good qualities of these bulls, and afterwards many more cattle of both sexes were imported.

 On 21 November 1883, the American Angus Association was founded in Chicago, Illinois.
-The first herd book was published on March 1885.
+The first herd book was published in March 1885.
 At this time both red and black animals were registered without distinction.
 However, in 1917 the Association barred the registering of red and other coloured animals in an effort to promote a solid black breed.

 The Red Angus Association of America was founded in 1954 by breeders of Red Angus cattle.
 It was formed because the breeders had had their cattle struck off the herd book for not conforming to the changed breed standard regarding colour.